 The Master of Education, Exceptionality, Educational Diagnostician Program leading to a professional educational diagnostician certificate, produces ethical and competent individuals who are prepared to assume the role of educational diagnostician in public school settings.
-Upon successful completion of this program and the TExES Educational Diagnostician Test, individuals may apply for state certification as an educational diagnostician to administer and interpret standardized achievement and cognitive tests, curriculum based assessments and various other individual measurements.
+Upon successful completion of this program and the TEXES Educational Diagnostician Test, individuals may apply for state certification as an educational diagnostician to administer and interpret standardized achievement and cognitive tests, curriculum based assessments and various other individual measurements.
 Applicants who already hold a master's degree prior to enrollment may be eligible to take coursework to prepare them for state certification as educational diagnosticians rather than completing the entire 36 hour program.
 The 36 hour Educational Diagnostician MEd Program is designed for those holding a valid teaching certificate.
-The program is aligned to the ten Texas Educational Diagnostician Standards for Certification as well as the National CEC Educational Diagnostician Standards and produces ethical and competent individuals who are prepared to assume the role of educational diagnostician in public school settings.
-Students are also prepared to successfully complete the Texas Educational Diagnostician Certificate examination at the end of the program.
+The program is aligned to the ten Texas Educational Diagnostician Standards for Certification as well as the National CEC Educational Diagnostician in public school settings.
+Students are also prepared to successfully complete the Texas Educational Diagnostician certificate examination at the end of the program.
 A master's degree, a valid educational diagnostician certificate, a valid teaching certificate and two years of creditable teaching experience are required to hold a position as an educational diagnostician in the State of Texas.